se-edu/learningresources/contents/projectManagement/testDrivenDevelopment.md

 1. **Re-run test(s)**

     Re-running the test suite and ensuring the test passes not only helps in keeping the cycle running, but also in increasing your confidence in the code that you have just written.
-This is because it shows that the new code meets the test requirements, and does not break any existing features/requirements.
+This is because it shows that the new code meets the test requirements and does not break any existing features/requirements.

 1. **Refactor the code**